thomasverbeke/TTREX-WEBSERVER/README.md

 API
 ====

-There is also an API which uses REST webservices (and no websockets); this way other teams can tap into our datastream.
+There is also an API which uses REST webservices (and no websockets) It is based on the Jersey framework; this way other teams can tap into our datastream.
 No calls are made to the Raspi; instead persisted data is send back.

 host/ttrex/api/runner/ID